TheBiochemic/free_px_assets/README.md

 - and more...

-### If you liked the stuff, you found, feel fre sto star this repo, would be cool to see other do cool things with it
+### If you liked the stuff, you found, feel free to star this repo, would be nice to see, that other folks do cool things with it
 ### Enjoy!